mlpack/mlpack/doc/tutorials/approx_kfn.md

 It is possible to retrain a `DrusillaSelect` model with new parameters or with a new reference set.
 This is functionally equivalent to creating a new model.
-The example code below creates a first \c DrusillaSelect model using 3 tables and 10 projections, and then retrains this with the same reference set using 10 tables and 3 projections.
+The example code below creates a first DrusillaSelect model using 3 tables and 10 projections, and then retrains this with the same reference set using 10 tables and 3 projections.